-Knowledge Organisers and Key Skills sheets are a valuable tool for regular class learning which are based on recall.
+Knowledge Organisers and Key Skills sheets are a valuable tool for regular home and class learning which are based on recall.
+Home learning menus have also been introduced half termly which allow students to choose tasks that can be creative or more formal - all are research based.